-Welcome to the Limestone College AJ Eastwood Library guide on creating persistent links to our electronic databases and articles.
+Welcome to the Limestone University AJ Eastwood Library guide on creating persistent links to our electronic databases and articles.
 This guide will explain what a persistent link is and how it can be used.
 In addition, basic steps will be provided to assist with creating the links that consistenly work properly.

 What is a persistent link?

 A persistent link is a permanent link designed to facilitate access to an online article, database, or saved search.
 These links can be used in course management software, on websites, or delivered via email.
 It is also possible to generate links that allow viewers to access electronic resources from off-campus when the link is structured properly.